 Selection for Offer

-Places to study at UNSW Medicine through the Gateway Entry Scheme are offered based on academic merit, UCAT ANZ overall score and the interview score.
+Places to study at UNSW Medicine through the Gateway Entry Scheme are offered based on academic merit, UCAT ANZ overall score and the interview outcome.

-UNSW Medicine’s Lateral Entry Scheme is a graduate-entry stream into the Bachelor of Medical Studies (BMed)/Doctor of Medicine (MD) degree program.
-This entry scheme is only for domestic UNSW Bachelor of Medical Science (BMedSci) students.
+UNSW Medicine’s Lateral Entry Scheme is a graduate-entry stream into the Bachelor of Medical Studies (BMed)/ Doctor of Medicine (MD) degree program.
+This entry scheme is only for domestic UNSW Bachelor of Medical Science students.

-If you’re a Bachelor of Medical Science student, you can apply in your second year of study.
+If you’re a Bachelor of Medical Science student at UNSW, you can apply in your second year of study.
 If your application is successful, you’ll be required to complete the Bachelor of Medical Science then undertake a Science Honours year before entry into the Doctor of Medicine component of the degree program.

 You can learn more about eligibility criteria, application processes and further details through our Lateral Entry Scheme fact sheet.